caiques121/Portifolio/README.md

 # Portifolio
+Hi!
+How are you doing?
-This is my personal Portifolio.
+This is my personal portifolio.

 # About Me